dchacke/berlin-lang/README.md

 Berlin makes JavaScript development more enjoyable by reducing JavaScript to its best parts.
 There are no classes, prototypes, wacky equalities, operators, expressions, or semicolons--not even commas.
 There are only functions and data.

 Additionally, Berlin is meant to be a gateway to programming in Clojure.
 Directly jumping from JavaScript to Clojure can be difficult because one has to learn many new concepts *and* a new syntax at the same time.
-Berlin syntax has elements from both languages with some changes mixed in and uses some but not all Clojure concepts, which should make for a smooth transition from JavaScript to Berlin, and then, optionally, from Berlin to Clojure.
+Berlin syntax has elements from both languages with some changes mixed in and uses some but not all Clojure concepts.
+Both of these characteristics should make for a smooth transition from JavaScript to Berlin, and then, optionally, from Berlin to Clojure.

 That being said, Berlin is meant to stand and provide value on its own.
 Even if you don't intend ever to use Clojure, I hope you will find Berlin useful.